MISSION

 Read more...

-The mission of the PRAC is to improve teaching practice and use of evidence based educational interventions that result in improved outcomes for students with Autism Spectrum Disorder.
+The mission of PRAC is to improve teaching practice and use of positive interventions that result in improved learning, autonomy and wellbeing for autistic students.
 The work of PRAC is oriented by a theory-to-practice model where research informs practice using measurable standards.
 PRAC aims to provide world-class practical research in autism education.